CIS565-Fall-2023/Project3-CUDA-Path-Tracer/README.md

 ![](img/charts/partition_nsight.png)

-There's a gap between each pair of CUDA kernel and `thrust::partition` calls; I've highlighted the first few gaps with green arrows.
+There's a gap between each pair of CUDA kernel and `thrust::partition` calls; I've highlighted the first few with green arrows.
 I'm not sure why there's so many gaps, but they do explain the significant performance downgrade when using partitioning.
 With that in mind, I disabled ray partitioning for the remaining analyses.

 ### Sort rays by material type